The UK’s innovation capital is planning regeneration on a massive scale

 The council has identified a strong need for larger office space in the area, which mainly caters to small and medium businesses.

-, which would include an aerospace campus.
+In 2015, Rolls-Royce, a key employer in the region, submitted plans for a major upgrade of its Derby facilities, which would include an aerospace campus.
 The transformation is considered a long-term project with an expected completion date of 2022.

 Air: East Midlands Airport is situated around 15 miles from the city centre, with journey times of under 30 minutes by car.
 Birmingham Airport is just over 22 miles by road or one hour by train.